dudabrasilc/freight-management/README.md

 # Navigating
-To navigate through the application, you will be using a navbar.
+To navigate through the application, you will be using the navbar.

 ## Loads tab
 If you navigate to the Loads tab on the navbar, you will have displayed a list of all loads.
 Each load has its own attributes and you can interact to mark it as delivered or not.